1-877-929-7245

 Itinerary

-Day 1 - A gentle introduction to bustling Hanoi
+Day 1 - A gentle introduction to the bustling city of Hanoi

-We return to our hotel for this evening for our first dinner together.
+We return to our hotel this evening for our first dinner together.

-Day 2 - Exploring Hanoi and street-food experience
+Day 2 - Exploring Hanoi and its incredible street food scene

-After breakfast we set out on a full-day's sightseeing of characterful Hanoi.
+After breakfast, we set out on a full day of sightseeing in Hanoi.
 First, we discover Ba Dinh Square, the area around the Ho Chi Minh Mausoleum, an imposing structure where Vietnam's revolutionary leader is interred.
 We continue to the One-Pillar Pagoda, where Ho Chi Minh once lived, as well as the Quan Thanh Temple, an 11th-century Taoist structure.

-This afternoon, our focus shifts to food, with a visit to the Old Quarter to experience Vietnam's famous street food.
-With the expertise of a local guide, we are introduced to delectable treats including 'bun cha', delicious vermicelli served with fried pork and herbs, and 'banh goi', dumplings stuffed with meat and vermicelli.
+There is some free time for lunch, and then we continue our explorations with a visit to the Temple of Literature.
+Our attention then turns to Vietnam's famous street food.
+With the expertise of a local guide, we are introduced to treats like 'bun cha', vermicelli served with fried pork and herbs, and 'banh goi', dumplings stuffed with meat and vermicelli.

-Our tour ends at 'international crossroads', a lively part of the Old Quarter where we enjoy a glass of Bia Hoi, a popular Vietnamese beer that translates as 'fresh beer'.
+Our tour ends at 'international crossroads', a lively part of the Old Quarter, where we enjoy a glass of Bia Hoi, a popular Vietnamese beer.
+The remainder of the evening is yours to continue enjoying the city's ambience, perhaps finding more local cuisine to sample for dinner.

-Day 3 - Overnight cruise on beautiful Halong Bay
+Day 3 - Overnight cruise on UNESCO World Heritage-listed Hạ Long Bay

-Today is a highlight of our time in Vietnam as we transfer by coach to amazing Halong Bay.
+Today is a highlight of our time in Vietnam as we transfer by coach to Hạ Long Bay.
 A vast collection of towering, jungle-draped limestone islands dot the emerald waters of this extraordinary, UNESCO-listed bay.

-With isolated sandy beaches and spectacular caves, it's little wonder that Halong Bay is popular with visitors and many day boats ferry tourists to the nearest islands.
-Our overnight cruise on a luxury boat allows us to travel further out to quieter iconic sights.
-After a seafood lunch on board, our distinctive sails carry us out into this magical seascape where we visit some of the caves and islands before enjoying an incredible sunset.
+With isolated sandy beaches and spectacular caves, Hạ Long Bay is popular with visitors, and many day boats ferry tourists to the nearest islands.
+Our overnight cruise takes place on a luxury boat and allows us to travel further into the bay to its quieter, most iconic sights.
+After a seafood lunch on board, our ship carries us out into this stunning seascape, where we visit some of the caves and islands before enjoying an incredible sunset over the water.

-Day 4 - Halong Bay sunrise and boarding the Reunification Express
+Day 4 - Hạ Long Bay sunrise and boarding the sleeper train

-Waking up in Halong Bay, early risers can enjoy sunrise and a tranquil tai chi class amongst these venerable towers.
-Breakfast is served later as we sail gently back to shore admiring these unforgettable scenes on the way.
+Waking up in Hạ Long Bay, early risers can enjoy sunrise and a tranquil tai chi class amongst these towering formations.
+Breakfast is served later this morning as we gently sail back to shore, admiring these unforgettable scenes on the way.

-After we disembark, a coach transfers us back to Hanoi, stopping briefly at a craft center.
-This evening we observe a traditional water puppet show.
-Strongly influenced by Vietnamese folklore, this art form dates to the 11th century and has a symbolic link to the rice harvest as these tales were originally performed in flooded rice fields.
+A coach transfers us back to Hanoi after we disembark the ship, and enroute, we stop briefly at a local craft center.
+This evening, we enjoy a traditional water puppet show performance.
+Strongly influenced by Vietnamese folklore, this art form dates to the 11th century and has a symbolic link to the rice harvest, as these tales were originally performed in flooded rice fields.

 Day 5 - The imperial city of Hue

 The Reunification Express rolls into Hue in the morning after a picnic breakfast on board.
-This historic city is smaller and calmer than Hanoi, and with an early check-in at our modern 4-Star, there is time to relax by the pool before embarking on a sightseeing tour this afternoon.
+This historic city is smaller and calmer than Hanoi, and with an early check-in at our modern four-star hotel, we have some time to relax by the pool or have lunch locally before embarking on a sightseeing tour this afternoon.

-The evening is free for you to explore Hue's charming streets and appealing restaurants independently.
+Following our tour, the evening is free to explore Hue and its range of appealing restaurants independently.

-Day 6 - Coastal Da Nang and charming Hoi An
+Day 6 - Coastal Da Nang and on to Hoi An

-In the afternoon we transfer to our delightful 4-Star boutique hotel in central Hoi An, where the rest of the day is free to relax by our colonial-style hotel's pool or step out to explore this most charming of Vietnamese towns.
 Hoi An is renowned for its monthly lantern festivals, night markets and bespoke tailors with suits ready in a few hours.
-Stroll amongst the picture-perfect yellow façades of the Old Town bedecked with bougainvillea and, as the night draws in, marvel at pretty, colorful lanterns casting their glow on the streets and flowers.
+Stroll amongst the yellow façades of the Old Town bedecked with bougainvillea and marvel at the colorful lanterns casting their glow on the streets and flowers as the night draws in.

 Day 7 - Sightseeing in the ‘Lantern City’

-Today we enjoy a tour of attractive Hoi An with a knowledgeable local guide on visits to some of the town's most delightful attractions.
-Tan Ky Old house reflects Japanese, Vietnamese and Chinese influences and was constructed in 1741 by merchants, the descendants of whom still live on the top floor.
+Today, we set out into Hoi An with a knowledgeable local guide to tour some of the town's most beloved attractions.
+Tan Ky Old House reflects Japanese, Vietnamese and Chinese influences and was constructed in 1741 by merchants, the descendants of whom still live on the top floor.
 Here, we admire the dark wood interiors, lacquered panels and jackfruit wood ceilings.

-The afternoon and evening are free to continue exploring at leisure, and perhaps visiting a local tailor for a bespoke suit or dress that will be ready tomorrow.
-For dinner, you may like to enjoy some local cuisine, such as 'cao lau' pork rice noodles which are unique to the region.
+We pause for lunch at a local restaurant and then walk to Xu Dang Trong Art Center for a lantern-making class.
+The rest of the afternoon and evening are free to continue exploring independently.
+For dinner, you may like to enjoy some local cuisine, such as 'cao lau', pork rice noodles unique to the region.

-Day 8 - Day at leisure in delightful Hoi An
+Day 8 - Day at leisure in Hoi An

-With a full free day stretching out in front of you after breakfast today, you may wish to wander through this enchanting town's picturesque streets to discover more beautiful sights.
+With a full free day ahead, you may wish to wander through Hoi An's picturesque streets to discover more of the city's culture.

-Hoi An also excels at seafood, which can be found in the Night Market or at one of the many restaurants serving crab, lobster, shrimp and different varieties of fish.
+Hoi An also excels at seafood, and for dinner this evening, you could sample it at the Night Market or one of the many restaurants serving crab, lobster, shrimp and fish.

 Day 9 - Flying into old Saigon

-This morning we transfer to Da Nang airport for our flight to Ho Chi Minh City.
-Once a small fishing village, Ho Chi Minh City is now Vietnam's largest city, with a dizzying blend of modern 21st-century skyscrapers and charming lanes lined with ancient temples.
-The city was famously known as Saigon under French colonial rule - a name that many locals still use to this day.
-During their time ruling, the French heavily influenced the layout of the city, with wide leafy boulevards and grand colonial buildings.
+Following an early breakfast, we transfer to Da Nang airport for our internal flight to Ho Chi Minh City.
+Once a small fishing village, Ho Chi Minh City is now Vietnam's largest city, with a blend of modern 21st-century skyscrapers and age-old lanes lined with ancient temples.
+The city was famously known as Saigon under French colonial rule - a name many locals still use.
+During their time ruling, the French heavily influenced the layout of the city, creating wide leafy boulevards and grand colonial buildings.

-On arrival, we explore the city, including Reunification Palace, where in April 1975 a North Vietnamese tank dramatically burst through the gates, signifying the Fall of Saigon and the end of the Vietnam War.
+On arrival early this afternoon, we are transferred to our hotel, with photo stops along the way.
+We see Reunification Palace, where in April of 1975, a North Vietnamese tank dramatically burst through the gates, signifying the Fall of Saigon and the end of the Vietnam War.
 We also see the General Post Office and City Hall before continuing to the War Remnants Museum.

-Afterwards, we check in to our 5-Star hotel and have a free evening to relax.
+Afterward, we check in to our five-star hotel and have a free evening to relax.

-Day 10 - An excursion to the fascinating Cu Chi Tunnels
+Day 10 - Looking back in time in the fascinating Cu Chi Tunnels

-There is free time over lunch before we return to Ho Chi Minh City, where the rest of the day is at leisure.
+There is free time over lunch before we return to Ho Chi Minh City, where the rest of the day and evening is at leisure.
+Our hotel is well placed for exploring the local dining scene, with many restaurants within easy walking distance, including those overlooking the Saigon river.

-Day 11 - Exploring the tranquil Mekong Delta
+Day 11 - A tranquil day in the Mekong Delta

-An excursion to the palm-lined shores of the mighty Mekong awaits after breakfast today.
-Travelling by coach, we journey to the island town of Ben Tre.
+On our final day in Vietnam, we head to the palm-lined shores of the mighty Mekong after breakfast.
+Traveling by motorcoach, we journey to the island town of Ben Tre.
 For a long time, the only way to reach Ben Tre was by boat, so this authentic town retains a traditional feel and relaxed atmosphere.
 Amid the peace of lush jungle and winding canals, the sleepy waterfront is dotted with historic villas, coconut palms and stalls selling local produce.

-We attend a demonstration to discover how local bricks and grass mats are made using timeless techniques.
-With lunch at a local restaurant, we also taste exotic fruits and delicious regional cuisine sourced from the beautiful surroundings.
+We attend a demonstration to discover how local bricks and grass mats are made using timeless techniques and have plenty of free time to explore the unique setting.
+With lunch at a local restaurant, we also taste exotic fruits and regional cuisine sourced from the beautiful surroundings.

-We return to Ho Chi Minh City by coach, where the rest of the evening is free to spend as you wish.
+We return to Ho Chi Minh City by coach later this afternoon, where the rest of the evening is free to spend as you wish.

 Day 12 - Homeward bound